 Anterior talofibular ligament (ATFL) injury is the most common of the ligament injuries that can occur as part of the lateral ligament complex injuries 2.
 The injuries can comprise either soft tissue tears, avulsion fractures or both.

-ATFL injuries typically occurs with an inversion +/- plantar flexion injury to the ankle.
-Approximately two-thirds of ankle sprains tend to be isolated injuries to the ATFL (the ATFL is the weakest ligament in lateral collateral complex of the ankle).
+ATFL injuries typically occur with an inversion injury to the ankle, either with or without plantar flexion.
+Approximately two-thirds of ankle sprains tend to be isolated injuries to the ATFL (the ATFL is the weakest ligament in the lateral collateral complex of the ankle).
 There is general agreement that avulsion is more common at the fibular than the talar end of the ligament 2.

 - partial tear

 - mild to moderate joint instability

 Many orthopaedists favour a functional approach based on clinical examination:

 - provocative manoeuvres do not elicit increased upper ankle joint laxity

 - no ligament in the lateral complex is completely ruptured

 grade II: unstable